 What are cookies?

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used to make websites work and to function more effectively.
 For example, they may be required to keep you logged in to a service, or to remember your user preferences or shopping cart contents.
 A cookie will typically contain a record of the web site, which issued it, its own name, and a value, which is often a randomly generated unique number.

-We use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+We use a third party service, Matomo, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-Google Analytics will store this data to help us understand how the site is being used so that we can improve the website in the future.
+Matomo will store this data to help us understand how the site is being used so that we can improve the website in the future.
 This information is only processed in a way, which does not identify anyone.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
+We do not make, and do not allow Matomo to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Please be aware that internet transmissions are never completely private or secure and that any message or information you send using the website may be read or intercepted by others, even if there is a special notice that a particular transmission is encrypted.